bitstadium/HockeySDK-Mac/README.md

 ## Setup HockeySDK-Mac

-1. Open your `AppDelegate.m` file.
+1. Open your `AppDelegate.h` file.

-2. Add the following line at the top of the file below your own #import statements:<pre><code>#import <HockeySDK/HockeySDK.h></code></pre>
+2. Add the following line at the top of the file below your own #import statements:<pre><code>#import &lt;HockeySDK/HockeySDK.h&gt;</code></pre>

 3. Add the following protocol to your AppDelegate: `BITCrashReportManagerDelegate`:<pre><code>@interface AppDelegate() &lt;BITCrashReportManagerDelegate&gt; {}
 @end</code></pre>

+4. Switch to your `AppDelegate.m` file and add the following line at the top of the file below your own #import statements:<pre><code>#import &lt;HockeySDK/BITHockeyManager.h&gt;</code></pre>

+5. Search for the method `applicationDidFinishLaunching:(NSNotification *)aNotification`, or find where your application normally presents and activates its main/first window.
+(Note: If you are using NIBs, make sure to change the main window to NOT automatically show when the NIB is loaded!)

-4. In your `appDelegate` change the invocation of the main window to the following structure
+   Replace whatever usually opens the main window with the following lines:

+        [[BITHockeyManager sharedHockeyManager] configureWithIdentifier:@"<APP_IDENTIFIER>" companyName:@"My company" crashReportManagerDelegate:self];
+        [[BITHockeyManager sharedHockeyManager] startManager];

+    In case of document based apps, invoke `startManager` at the end of `applicationDidFinishLaunching`, since otherwise you may lose the Apple events to restore, open untitled document etc.

+	If any crash report has been saved from the last time your application ran, `startManager` will present a dialog to allow the user to submit it.
+Once done, or if there are no crash logs, it will then call back to your `appDelegate` with `showMainApplicationWindow` (see step 7 below) to continue the process of getting your main window displayed.

+    This allows the SDK to present a crash dialog on the next startup before your main window gets initialized and possibly crashes right away again.

+6. Replace `APP_IDENTIFIER` in `configureWithIdentifier:` with the app identifier of your app.
+If you don't know what the app identifier is or how to find it, please read [this how-to](http://support.hockeyapp.net/kb/how-tos/how-to-find-the-app-identifier).

+7. Your `appDelegate` is now a `BITCrashReportManagerDelegate`, so you must implement the required `showMainApplicationWindow` method like this:

         // this delegate method is required
         - (void) showMainApplicationWindow
         {
             // launch the main app window
-            // remember not to automatically show the main window if using NIBs [window makeFirstResponder: nil];
-            [window makeKeyAndOrderFront:nil];
+            [myWindow makeFirstResponder: nil];
+            [myWindow makeKeyAndOrderFront: nil];
         }
-    This allows the SDK to present a crash dialog on the next startup before the main window gets initialized and possibly crash right away again.
-Make sure the window doesn't automatically appear with it's nib settings!

-    In case of document based apps do the following leave the implementation empty.
+    In case of NSDocument-based applications, leave the implementation empty.

-5. Search for the method `application:didFinishLaunchingWithOptions:`

-6. Add the following lines:

-        [[BITHockeyManager sharedHockeyManager] configureWithIdentifier:@"<APP_IDENTIFIER>" companyName:@"My company" crashReportManagerDelegate:self];
-        [[BITHockeyManager sharedHockeyManager] startManager];

-    In case of document based apps, invoke `startManager` at the end of applicationDidFInishLaunching, since otherwise you may loose the Apple events to restore, open untitled document etc.
+8. Set additional options and/or implement optional delegate methods as mentioned below if you want to add custom data to the crash reports.

+9. Done.

+## Additional Options

-    If you want the SDK to intercept exceptions thrown within the main NSRunLoop before they reach Apple's exception handler, add the following line before `startManager`:
+* If you want the SDK to intercept exceptions thrown within the main NSRunLoop before they reach Apple's exception handler, add the following line before `startManager`:

         [[BITHockeyManager sharedHockeyManager] setExceptionInterceptionEnabled:YES];
-    For adjusting the default 5 seconds maximum time interval between app start and crash being considered to send crashes synchronously to make sure crash reports are being received, use the following line:

-        [[BITHockeyManager sharedHockeyManager] setMaxTimeIntervalOfCrashForReturnMainApplicationDelay:<NewTimeInterval>];
-    In case you want to check some integrated logging data (this should probably be used only for debugging purposes), add the following line before `startManager`:

-        [[BITHockeyManager sharedHockeyManager] setLoggingEnabled:YES];
    They will be treated with the default behavior given to uncaught exceptions.
 Use with caution if the client overrides `-[NSApplication sendEvent:]`!

     Alternatively you can also subclass `NSWindow` or `NSApplication` to catch the exceptions like this: